-An average individual may spend a third of their life at work.
+An average individual may consider changing jobs for mental health, as they spend a third of their life at work.
 A person's job or career goals can be essential, so finding a fulfilling position that offers a healthy environment and successful career development can be valuable.
 However, because of how impactful a job can be, making significant decisions about your work life can feel daunting.
-If you're looking for guidance, career counseling services may be supportive.
+If you're looking for guidance, taking a career test, using the Occupational Outlook tool from the Bureau of Labor Statistics, or career counseling services may be supportive.

 Why Is Career Counseling Important?